 NEW ORLEANS, La. – The Tulane men's lacrosse program has opened a search for a new head coach.

 Tulane’s team competes at a high level, with a large portion of the student population coming from the northeast.
-The team enjoys support from the University with access to Yulman Stadium, staff for game days and a strong base of alumni.
+The team enjoys support from the University with access to Yulman Stadium (the university’s football stadium), staff for game days and a strong base of alumni.

 On-field management requires a fundamental knowledge and ability to run a lacrosse team successfully.
 Candidates must be able to teach, manage, and run a proper offense and defense.

-The Tulane lacrosse program hopes to uphold their tradition of excellence and success, and we as a team wish to build upon what our previous coach and team has established.
+The Tulane lacrosse program hopes to uphold their tradition of excellence and success, and we as a team wish to build upon what our previous coaches and team has established.

-Applications and questions should be directed to our interim head coach Marco Robertson.
+Applications and questions should be directed to our team president Oliver Crookenden.